Bio

 6

-I recently graduated with a master's in Information Science.
-Before making a degree switch, I was a Ph.D. student in Planetary Science where I used optimization models to physically characterize asteroids (including potentially hazardous ones).
+I have a master's in Information Science.
+Before switching to the master's, I was a Ph.D. student in Planetary Science where I used optimization models to physically characterize asteroids (including potentially hazardous ones).

 Historically, my most time-intensive EA involvement has been organizing Tucson Effective Altruism — the EA university group at the University of Arizona.
 If you are a movement builder, let's get in touch!

-I am broadly interested in capital generation, catastrophic risk reduction, and earning-to-give for animal welfare.
+I am broadly interested in economic growth, catastrophic risk reduction / abundant futures, and earning-to-give for animal welfare.
 Always happy to chat about anything EA!

 How others can help me